What is parathyroid adenoma?

 Differentiating between a benign adenoma and parathyroid cancer can be challenging for healthcare providers due to similar cellular appearances.
 After surgical removal of the overactive gland, further testing is required to determine whether it's an adenoma or cancer.

-What are the symptoms of parathyroid adenoma?
+What are symptoms of parathyroid adenoma?

 Parathyroid adenoma can present with a range of symptoms, although some individuals may not experience any noticeable signs initially.